 In the UK in 2018 there were 7,551 alcohol-specific deaths.

 - Inflammation of the stomach lining

 If the consequences have become overwhelming, and your loved one refuses to seek help for alcohol abuse, it could be time to plan an intervention.
 An intervention is a planned meeting in which the concerned parties confront the addict about his or her behaviour.
 The goals of intervention include:

 - Getting them to see how drinking has harmed him or her and their loved ones

 - Presenting the individual with a plan for recovery

 - Laying on the line ramifications if they refuse to consider treatment

-- Assisting the alcoholic to take the right steps to go to treatment
+- Assisting them in taking the right steps to seek treatment

-Do you believe someone in your life may be a functioning alcoholic?
+Do you believe someone in your life may have an alcohol problem?
 You can get help for both yourself and the person close to you by speaking to a counsellor who could arrange an intervention for you or arrange for them to enter rehab.
 It could be the first step to helping your friend and loved one turn their life around and break free of alcohol.
 Contact us now for further advice and information.